edbustos77084/personal/devops-notes.md

    * New Features work together, and with existing functionality
    * Demo from a Staging Environment that resembles production as much as possible
    * Program stakeholders provide feedback

 - Lesson 5 - Reducing Time-to Market with Continuous Deployment
 * 5.1 Deploy to Production
-Purpose changes into production with high frequency and low risk Dark Launches
-Separate deploy (to production) from release (to end users) Enables testing and monitoring system behavior in the actual production environment before exposing new functionality to users
-Feature Toggles
-Dynamically show and hide features in production Enables separation of deploy and release
-Enables rapid rollback of problem features
-Test toggles in both on and off position
-Be careful of toggle overload and testing complexity Infrastructure as Code
-Automates environment setup and teardown
-Manages all infrastructure assets and configurations in version control Accelerates and de-risks deployment by provisioning standard/gold environments on demand Enables infrastructure to always be in a deployable state (just like application code)

-Deployment automation
-Automate all steps from code commit to production deployment Store all environment and package information in version control Test the deployment process itself
-Selective Deployment
-Deploy to select production targets or environments This can be differentiated by data center, geography, customer Enables more flexible and sophisticated release strategies Self-Service Deployment
-If complete automation from code commit to deployment to production is not possible, automate the deployment of the package to production
-Enable anyone to safely deploy validated packages Provide simple controls to facilitate what gets deployed Version control (covered in Build)
-Blue/Green deployment (covered in Stage)
-5.2 - Verify the Solution
-Purpose: Assure that deployment solutions behave as expected in production before they are released to end users.
-Production Testing
-Testing of features in the live environment
-This includes functional and nonfunctional testing Running synthetic transactions through the services to verify fitness for purpose (utility) and fitness for use (warranty) Test Automation (covered in Build)
-Test data management (covered in Test end-to-end) Nonfunctional Requirements (covered in Test end-to-end) 5.3 - Monitor for Problems
-Purpose: Quantitatively measure system and user behavior in real time Full-stack telemetry
-We need proper data to monitor activities
-Applications should clearly log and report meaningful activities and events Architect applications and infrastructure to support telemetry Monitor both technical data and business data
-Visual displays
-Visualize telemetry to the entire organization
-BVIR - Big Visible Information Radiators - should project the health of the application and systems at all times Information about key DevOps metrics should also be visible (time since last deploy, time since last outage, Average lead time, etc.)
-Federated monitoring
-Aggregate data from various sources into a collection point Build big visual information radiators to display the aggregated data Provide accessibility and ways to drill down into individual application and infrastructure telemetry AI-OPs
-The monitoring required for effective DevOps produces a flurry of data, events and alerts AIOPs uses machine learning and Big Data techniques to quickly Aggregate, correlate and analyze events
-Separate meaningful events from the “noise”
-Identify (and predict) root causes of issues Significantly reduce MTTR (Mean Time To Recovery)
-5.4 - Respond and Recover
-Respond - Purpose is Proactively detect and resolve production issues before they cause business disruption Chaos Engineering -
-Refer to Netflix Simian Army - Latency Monkey, Conformity Monkey, Doctor Monkey, Janitor Monkey, Security Monkey, Chaos Gorilla
-Proactively detection
-Decoupling deployment from release allows problem detection before problems are exposed to customers Proactively look for problems and practice disaster and recovery situations Self sabotage, like chaos monkey helps build resilience These should be coordinated practices in high-assurance environments, along with failure modes and effect analysis (FMEA) during architecture and design
-Cross-team collaboration
-Dealing with production issues is everyone’s responsibility Having a team that can develop and support is preferred Teams from across the value stream should collaborate on solving production issues and identifying root causes Session replay
-Record customer sessions and replay them to test problems Make session replay available in production, testing, and development environments Consider security and privacy when implementing this capability Rollback and Fix Forward
-Be prepared with a Rollback plan or a way to provide a quick fix forward Immutable infrastructure
-Making changes directly in the production environment creates configuration drifts and has inherent risks In an immutable infrastructure environment all changes are deployed through the Continuous Delivery Pipeline Makes no changes directly in Production
-Version control (covered in Build)
-Lesson 6 - Delivering Business Value with Release on Demand - Why?
-Business value; How Release on Demand 6.1 Release on demand
-Release value to customers all at once or incrementally Feature toggles (covered in Deploy)
-Canary Releases
-Provide the ability to release value to part of the user population, be it internal or external Add or remove user segments based on business decisions Combine with selective deployments to enable incremental deployment and rollout Decouple release elements (covered in Architect)
-Dark Launches (covered in Deploy)
-6.2 Stabilize the solution
-Purpose: Ensure sustainability of high levels of business continuity, application service levels, and data protection Site Reliability Engineering (SRE)
+* Purpose changes into production with high frequency and low risk
+* Dark Launches
+   * Separate deploy (to production) from release (to end users)
+   * Enables testing and monitoring system behavior in the actual production environment before exposing new functionality to users
+* Feature Toggles
+   * Dynamically show and hide features in production
+   * Enables separation of deploy and release
+   * Enables rapid rollback of problem features
+   * Test toggles in both on and off position
+   * Be careful of toggle overload and testing complexity
+* Infrastructure as Code
+  * Automates environment setup and teardown
+  * Manages all infrastructure assets and configurations in version control
+  * Accelerates and de-risks deployment by provisioning standard/gold environments on demand
+  * Enables infrastructure to always be in a deployable state (just like application code)
+* Deployment automation
+  * Automate all steps from code commit to production deployment
+  * Store all environment and package information in version control
+  * Test the deployment process itself
+* Selective Deployment
+  * Deploy to select production targets or environments
+  * This can be differentiated by data center, geography, customer
+  * Enables more flexible and sophisticated release strategies
+* Self-Service Deployment
+  * If complete automation from code commit to deployment to production is not possible, automate the deployment of the package to production
+  * Enable anyone to safely deploy validated packages
+  * Provide simple controls to facilitate what gets deployed
+* Version control (covered in Build)
+* Blue/Green deployment (covered in Stage)

+- 5.2 - Verify the Solution
+* Purpose: Assure that deployment solutions behave as expected in production before they are released to end users.
+* Production Testing
+  * Testing of features in the live environment
+  * This includes functional and nonfunctional testing
+  * Running synthetic transactions through the services to verify fitness for purpose (utility) and fitness for use (warranty)
+  * Test Automation (covered in Build)
+  * Test data management (covered in Test end-to-end)
+  * Nonfunctional Requirements (covered in Test end-to-end)
+- 5.3 - Monitor for Problems
+* Purpose: Quantitatively measure system and user behavior in real time
+* Full-stack telemetry
+  * We need proper data to monitor activities
+    * Applications should clearly log and report meaningful activities and events
+    * Architect applications and infrastructure to support telemetry
+    * Monitor both technical data and business data
+* Visual displays
+   * Visualize telemetry to the entire organization
+   * BVIR - Big Visible Information Radiators - should project the health of the application and systems at all times
+   * Information about key DevOps metrics should also be visible (time since last deploy, time since last outage, Average lead time, etc.)
+* Federated monitoring
+   * Aggregate data from various sources into a collection point
+   * Build big visual information radiators to display the aggregated data
+   * Provide accessibility and ways to drill down into individual application and infrastructure telemetry
+* AI-OPs
+   * The monitoring required for effective DevOps produces a flurry of data, events and alerts
+   * AIOPs uses machine learning and Big Data techniques to quickly
+     * Aggregate, correlate and analyze events
+     * Separate meaningful events from the “noise”
+     * Identify (and predict) root causes of issues
+     * Significantly reduce MTTR (Mean Time To Recovery)
+- 5.4 - Respond and Recover
+* Respond - Purpose is Proactively detect and resolve production issues before they cause business disruption
+* Chaos Engineering - Be prepared for roll-backs or Fix-forwards
+* Refer to Netflix Simian Army - Latency Monkey, Conformity Monkey, Doctor Monkey, Janitor Monkey, Security Monkey, Chaos Gorilla
+* Proactively detection
+   * Decoupling deployment from release allows problem detection before problems are exposed to customers
+   * Proactively look for problems and practice disaster and recovery situations
+   * Self sabotage, like chaos monkey helps build resilience
+   * These should be coordinated practices in high-assurance environments, along with failure modes and effect analysis (FMEA) during architecture and design
+* Cross-team collaboration
+   * Dealing with production issues is everyone’s responsibility
+   * Having a team that can develop and support is preferred
+   * Teams from across the value stream should collaborate on solving production issues and identifying root causes
+* Session replay
+  * Record customer sessions and replay them to test problems
+  * Make session replay available in production, testing, and development environments
+  * Consider security and privacy when implementing this capability
+* Immutable infrastructure
+  * Making changes directly in the production environment creates configuration drifts and has inherent risks
+  * In an immutable infrastructure environment all changes are deployed through the Continuous Delivery Pipeline
+  * Makes no changes directly in Production
+* Version control (covered in Build)

+- Lesson 6 - Delivering Business Value with Release on Demand - Why?
+Business value; How Release on Demand
+- 6.1 Release on demand
+* Release value to customers all at once or incrementally
+* Feature toggles (covered in Deploy)
+* Canary Releases
+   * Provide the ability to release value to part of the user population, be it internal or external
+   * Add or remove user segments based on business decisions
+   * Combine with selective deployments to enable incremental deployment and rollout
+* Decouple release elements (covered in Architect)
+* Dark Launches (covered in Deploy)

+- 6.2 Stabilize the solution
+* Purpose: Ensure sustainability of high levels of business continuity, application service levels, and data protection
+* Site Reliability Engineering (SRE)
 Ensure large systems are highly reliable and scalable Shared ownership of system stability between Dev and OPs T-Shaped engineers with deep development and operations expertise